Rotterdam Europoort to Harwich

 Stena Line used the three original ships from the European Ferries for the service for the time being, although the ships were renamed.
 European Freeway was, after a short namechange to just Freeway, renamed Stena Partner.
 European Tideway became Stena Transfer and Pride Of Flanders was renamed Stena Transporter (III).
 They were originally part of a class of seven freighters, built in 1977 and 1978, so the ships were at the time Stena Line took over the service around 25 years old.
 They were rebuilt several times and still sailing steadily without problems, but Stena Line wanted to change the route within a few years time.
 It was to be a route operated by two faster ships instead of three slower ones.

 In march 2009, This two-ship service was introduced when Stena Transporter (III) was taken out of service and laid up for sale.
 She was sold to Stradevlue of Italy, who renamed her Strada Corsa for the route between Livorno and Olbia.
 She started sailings here from july 2009 onwards.
+Finally, she was scrapped at Aliaga, Turkey, arriving there in december of 2017.
 At september 6, 2010, the Stena Transfer was replaced by the Stena Carrier.
 The Stena Transfer was sold to the Latvian company Finest Sia, based at Riga and renamed Transfer.
-The ship is currently in lay-up at Göteborg, Sweden.
+She was scrapped in Alang, India arriving at her final destination in march of 2012.
 The Stena Carrier is a relatively new ship, launched in october 1998 as Aronte for Stena RORO.
 It is a true freighter, with a passengercapacity in the cabins of just 12.
 The Stena Transfer had accomodations for 166 passengers when she was sailing the route.
 The following december, Stena Partner was sold also, to Partner Sia, based at Göteborg, Sweden.
 She was renamed Sea Partner and sailed to Tuzla, Turkey for an overhaul.
 The ship was replaced by the Stena Freighter, a ship that was launched at the 9th of may 1998 as the Sea Chieftain.
 In 2003, she was renamed Stena Seafreighter, before she got her current name in march 2004.
 For Stena Line, the ship sailed the Göteborg to Travemünde and Göteburg to Kiel services before she was employed at the Rotterdam Europoort to Harwich service.
 She also has a passengercapacity of 12, like the Stena Carrier.
+The low passengercapacity of these new ship is the reason this freightroute is no longer updated at castlesoftheseas.nl.